Pavlíkov: Etymology

 The name is derived from the personal name Pavlík, meaning "Pavlík's (court)".

 Geography

-Pavlíkov is located about 11 km south of Rakovník and 41 km west of Prague.
+Pavlíkov is located about 5 km south of Rakovník and 41 km west of Prague.
 It lies mostly in the Plasy Uplands, only the northern part of the municipal territory extends into the Křivoklát Highlands.
 The highest point is the hill Senecká hora at 506 m above sea level.
 The stream Rakovnický potok flows through the territory.
-The northern and southern part of the territory lie within the Křivoklátsko Protected Landscape Area.
+The northern and southern parts of the territory lie within the Křivoklátsko Protected Landscape Area.

 History

 The first written mention of Pavlíkov is from 1422.
 The settlement was founded around 1341.

 In 2007, Pavlíkov was promoted to a market town.

 Transport

-The village of Chlum is located on the railway line Beroun–Rakovník.
+The village of Chlum is located on the Beroun–Rakovník railway line.